mucthecoder/Event_And_Activities_App/README.md

 - **User Database**: Store user profiles, event interests, and ticketing history.

 ### Infrastructure
-- **Hosting and Scaling**: Ensure the server and database infrastructure can handle reasonable volumes of event data, registrations, and ticketing transactions, especially during peak times.
+- **Hosting and Scaling**: Ensure the server and database infrastructure on Azure can handle reasonable volumes of event data, registrations, and ticketing transactions, especially during peak times.
-- **Security**: Implement robust security measures to protect user data, event details, and financial transactions.
+- **Security**: Implement robust security measures on Azure to protect user data, event details, and financial transactions.
 - **Reliability**: Ensure reasonable availability and reliability of the platform, with minimal downtime.

 ## Stretch Goals